Watch Now: Boys basketball: Racine Lutheran hires Hullum as new head coach

 From 2003-13, Hullum was a freshman coach at St. Catherine’s under Bob Letsch, a member of the Wisconsin Basketball Coaches Association Hall of Fame.
 He considers Letsch to be one of his biggest mentors.

-After that, he served as an assistant at Horlick under Jason Treutelaar, who guided the program the WIAA Division 1 Tournament in 2009 and led Marshall to the Division 3 championship in m’02.
+After that, he served as an assistant at Horlick under Jason Treutelaar, who guided the program the WIAA Division 1 Tournament in 2009 and led Marshall to the Division 3 championship in ’02.

 And now he’s prepared to create a legacy of his own at Lutheran.